 We feel that as a school it is important that the children realise how fortunate we all are and see that there are others who are less fortunate.
 Therefore, each year we support different charitable organisations, including Children in Need, The Hamilton District Foodbank and Cash for Kids.

 Children's views

 Here is what children from our Pupil Council think about David Livingstone Memorial Primary School:

-"I think our school is lovely and very cool.
-I like all of the time we get to be in the play corridor."
+"In our school, all of the teachers are nice."
 (P1 child)